 Surgeons Who Perform Off-Pump

-Washington University heart surgeons at Barnes-Jewish Hospital with extensive experience in off-pump surgery include Jennifer Lawton, MD, and Ralph Damiano Jr., MD.
-Both surgeons routinely perform this procedure.
+Washington University heart surgeons at Barnes-Jewish Hospital with extensive experience in off-pump surgery include Ralph Damiano Jr., MD, who routinely performs this procedure.
 The Barnes-Jewish Hospital Heart Program is the only such program in Missouri and Illinois nationally ranked in the top 13 by U.S. News & World Report.

 Our heart surgeons’ commitment to excellent service includes rapid consultation and open communication among the surgeons, patients and their families, and the patient’s referring physician.